chdav/hackthebox-writeups/machines/Linux/OpenAdmin/README.md

 ## User Flag

-I start by scanning the _OpenAdmin_ machine using nmap.
+We start by scanning the _OpenAdmin_ machine using nmap.
 I generally output my scan to a text file for portability and easier access later.

 - __sV__: version and service on the port